prajakta1321/prajakta1321/README.md

-- 👋 Hi, I’m @prajakta1321
+- 👋 Hi, I’m prajakta
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and ML
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Python/ML Projects
 - 📫 How to reach me guravprajakta2001@gmail.com

 <!---